chainguard-dev/edu/content/chainguard/chainguard-enforce/chainguard-enforce-kubernetes/installation-requirements.md

 The Chainguard Enforce Agent is installed into each of your Kubernetes clusters as a `StatefulSet` consisting of 2 pod relicas in their own namespace called `gulfstream`.
 The Enforce Agent is a statically compiled binary, requires minimal system resources,  and can be installed using a variety of tools.
 It supports a number of different Certified Kubernetes distributions and versions.

 If you are using a managed GKE or EKS cluster, consider installing Enforce in agentless (also referred to as SaaS) mode by following this guide: [Set Up Chainguard Enforce Cloud Account Associations](https://edu.chainguard.dev/chainguard/chainguard-enforce/chainguard-enforce-kubernetes/cloud-account-associations/).
-This installation method also supports additional workload discovery like Google Cloud Run, AWS ECS, and AWS AppRunner, and does not consume any resources in your Kuberntes clusters.
+This installation method also supports additional workload discovery like Google Cloud Run, AWS ECS, and AWS AppRunner, and does not consume any resources in your Kubernetes clusters.

 ## Supported Kubernetes Versions